ZenoRobotics/CUDA_C_and_GPU/README.md

 # Signup Instructions
-Information about signing up for the 5hr courses I offer (The Zeno Institute of Robotics and Artificial Intelligence) which cost $60 is as follows:
+Information about signing up for the 5hr courses I offer (The Zeno Institute of Robotics and Artificial Intelligence), which cost $60 each, is as follows:

 Payment currently is through Venmo, PayPal, Zelle, or Cash app.
-I’m working on getting my website so payments in the future can be made there.
-So, for now, please contact me for payment details for the above mentioned methods.
+I’m working on getting my website up so payments in the future can be made there.
+But, for now, please contact me for payment details for the above mentioned methods.

 Once you pay, I will send you a link to the booking calendar where you can setup your times.

-When selecting your hour slots, please limit any day to 2 hours max.
-Also, you don’t have to book all of your 5 hr time slots at once.
+When selecting your hour slots, please only choose an hour block for the first hour meeting.
+This will give me a chance to find out about your HW & SW setup, point out links to get you started, etc. Please limit any single day session to 2 hours max to give you time to absorb the concepts and do some programming/homework problems.
+Also, you don’t have to book all 5 hr time slots at once.
 You can select them as time progresses if you wish.